Duke de Richleau: Overview

 The novel The Second Seal (1950) recounts how, in 1914, the duke was recruited by the British government to obtain intelligence on the build-up to war in Vienna and Belgrade.
 During this time, the duke fell in love with the Austrian Archduchess Ilona Theresa.
 Their relationship is resolved at the novel's end.
 By the early 1930s, when he met ‘those modern musketeers’ in Three Inquisitive People (written 1931, published 1939), he was living in London at Errol House, Curzon Street, Mayfair.
-(He also owned a villa in Italy and a castle in Austria, and for his retirement he built a villa in Corfu.)
+He also owned a villa in Italy and a castle in Austria, and for his retirement he built a villa in Corfu.
 These 'modern musketeers' came together in an attempt to prove Richard Eaton innocent of the murder of his mother.
 In The Forbidden Territory (1933), the Duke, Richard Eaton and Simon Aron entered the Soviet Union to rescue Rex Van Ryn, who had been arrested.
 In the course of this adventure, they also rescued Princess Marie-Louise, who later married Richard.

 Wheatley stated that he deliberately based the characters invented for Three Inquisitive People on the four friends of Alexander Dumas' novel The Three Musketeers.

 Athos = Duc de Richleau, Porthos = Rex van Ryn, Aramis = Simon Aron and D'Artagnan = Richard Eaton.

 In the story The Devil Rides Out (1934), the Duke, Rex and Richard rescue Simon Aron who had joined a Satanic cult headed by the sinister Damien Mocata.
 The Duke returned to Spain in The Golden Spaniard (1938), with Richard Eaton, during Spain's civil war, to remove a vast bullion cache from seizure by the Republican government.
 In Codeword – Golden Fleece (1946) the Duke and his friends attempted to cripple the German war effort by business intrigues involving oil barges in neutral states among the Danube.
 In Strange Conflict (1941), the Duke was instrumental in foiling the activities of a Nazi occultist, based in a location to be discovered, which were threatening the Atlantic convoys.
-After World War II, the Duke and his friends traveled to South America to foil another satanic cult, this time targeting Rex Van Ryn in the tale Gateway to Hell (1970).
+After World War II, the Duke and his friends travelled to South America to foil another satanic cult, this time targeting Rex Van Ryn in the tale Gateway to Hell (1970).
 In his final years, in Dangerous Inheritance (1965), the Duke left England to live on the island of Corfu, then leaving for a final adventure in Sri Lanka.